Carroll College hands Rocky Mountain College first Frontier Conference loss

 Thanks for reading.

-Natalie Hilderman finished with 27 assists, while Ayla Embry had 16 digs.
+Natalie Hilderman finished with 27 assists, and Ayla Embry had 16 digs.

 Ayla Carpenter had 25 digs and three aces for Carroll.